Southern California locations where "Back to the Future" was

 Roslyndale Avenue, in Arleta, CA.

-(Look for that giant electrical power tower behind the home.)
+(Look for that giant electrical towers behind the home.)

 (This is a private home, do not trespass